 in the district assigned to attend a school on the PEG list.

-Based on the February list, parents may request a transfer
+Parents may then request a transfer

 for the following school year.
-(For example, the list provided

 Through the PEG program, districts receive a slightly higher